Kawasaki KLX300R Review – Everything You Need To Know

 Are you considering purchasing a Kawasaki KLX300R?
 Maybe you already own one and want to know more about it.
-This review of my 2003 KLX300 will cover all you need to know about this dirt bike so you can decide whether it’s the right bike for you.
+I’ve owned and trail ridden a KLX300, so I’d like to give you the practical information you need to decide if this is the best dirt bike for you.

-Kawasaki has been making the liquid-cooled KLX300R trail bike since 1997, but in 2003 it got a nice face-lift.
-The KLX300 is in the same class as Honda’s XR250R, but even with the extra displacement, it will still be hard to beat the mighty, air-cooled XR.
+Kawasaki has been making the liquid-cooled KLX300R trail bike since 1997, but in 2003 it got a nice face-lift with new cosmetics.
+Kawasaki stopped making it in 2007…

 Suspension and Handling